A rich, hearty and flavorful Beef Vegetable Stew served over cauliflower for a lower-carb alternative. It’s healthy, satisfying and delicious!

-A rich and hearty beef stew.
+A superbly delicious beef vegetable stew that will having you coming back for seconds!
+Instead of potatoes we’re using cauliflower for a lower-carb option.
+But don’t worry, the flavor is a rich and delicious as ever!
 The beef, onions, and carrots are all browned, contributing to a deliciously rich flavor.
 Served over cauliflower instead of potatoes, this stew cuts down on carbs while providing more healthy veggie goodness.

 Spring is slowly on its way, yipee!
 But in most places it’s still beef stew weather.
 And that’s something to cheer about, too.
 There’s nothing worse than coming home to hot stew on a sweltering hot day.
 But when the weather’s cold outside, there are few things more welcoming.
 So let’s enjoy the excuse to have some piping hot, comforting beef stew while we can!

 This stew takes a few extra minutes of prep work than most do because we’re going to brown not only the beef for optimal flavor, we’re also going to brown the onions and carrots, too.
 Don’t be impatient and skip this process – it’s key to an amazing flavor.
 This stew also calls for white instead of traditional red wine, adding some lighter, fruity notes to an otherwise deeply rich flavor.
 You’re going to love it!

 And of course you’re more than welcome to add potatoes if you like, or serve the stew over potatoes.
 Or follow this recipe and put some healthy cauliflower to great use for extra nutrition and a lower carb/calorie meal.

 Cut the beef into 3/4 inch cubes.

 Heat the oil in the Dutch oven and brown the beef on all sides, working batches to avoid over-crowding.

 Be generous in the browning – that’s what will give the stew a wonderful flavor.
 Set the beef aside.